beingPriyanshuKumar/beingPriyanshuKumar/README.md

 <p align="center">

-I'am a students of Army Institute of Technology, Pune I'm a passionate developer and UI/UX designer with a love for creating beautiful, functional, and user-centered digital experiences.
+I'am a student at Army Institute of Technology, Pune

+I'm a passionate developer and UI/UX designer with a love for creating beautiful, functional, and user-centered digital experiences.
 I'm always eager to learn new technologies and improve my skills.

 🌱 What I'm Currently Learning